Frequently Asked Questions

-A statistician should adhere to professional and scientific ethics, which promote the integrity of the data analysis and conclusions.
+Answer: A biostatistician should adhere to professional and scientific ethics, which promote the integrity of the data analysis and conclusions.

 Sometimes results of a valid statistical analysis will not conform with the expectations of the client.
-Applying pressure to your statistician to achieve a predetermined outcome may adversely affect the validity of study results as well as the statistician’s credibility.
-A statistician with a thorough knowledge and understanding of statistical methods is best equipped to establish and defend valid conclusions from the data and study design, as well as to identify and explain any limitations to the conclusions that can be drawn.
+Applying pressure to your biostatistician to achieve a predetermined outcome may adversely affect the validity of study results as well as the biostatistician’s credibility.
+A biostatistician with a thorough knowledge and understanding of statistical methods is best equipped to establish and defend valid conclusions from the data and study design, as well as to identify and explain any limitations to the conclusions that can be drawn.